 The Free Application for Federal Student Aid (FAFSA) is filed and before long your teen will be off to college.
 But before she turns the tassel on her graduation cap, here are three smart money tips your teen can learn now that will stay with her forever.

 Importance of financial literacy

 Teens often think they know everything.
 However, it never hurts to help her learn something new anyway.
 You can improve your teen’s knowledge about money basics.
 This helps take much of the mystery out of establishing and practicing good financial habits, such as creating a budget or saving for a car.
 Learning this habit now is a great takeaway for tomorrow, next week and beyond!

 Basic advice on investing

 If your student finds she has a little cash saved from working extra hours, it might be a good idea to show her how investing works.
 (If you need a primer, read Take control of your financial investments.)
-Adding money to a certificate of deposit (CD), for example, is a smart way to earn a higher dividend on existing savings and ensure she has a little something to fall back on later.
+Adding money to a certificate of deposit (CD), for example, is a smart way to earn a higher dividend on existing savings and ensure your teen has a little something to fall back on later.